-Apparently historians agree that the classical 15th century take on King Arthur was based on a real hero named Artorius Castus who lived a 1,000 years earlier during the Roman occupation.
-At the beginning of the film, Lancelot takes up this story in a voiceover, saying by 300AD the Roman Empire stretched from Arabia to Britain but they were not satisfied and had attacked the powerful Sarmatians to the east.
-At the end of the 4th day of intense fighting, only a few Sarmatian cavalry were left.
-However the Romans had been impressed with their bravery, and had spared their lives on two conditions first they were incorporated into the Roman military and second their children and childrens' children were also pressed into service.
+Some historians believe that the classical 15th century take on King Arthur was based on a real hero named Artorius Castus who lived a thousand years earlier during the Roman occupation.
+At the beginning of the film, Lancelot takes up this story in a voiceover, saying by 300 AD the Roman Empire stretched from Arabia to Britain; however, they were not satisfied and attacked the powerful Sarmatians to the east.
+At the end of the fourth day of intense fighting, only a few Sarmatian cavalry were left.
+The Romans had been impressed with their bravery, and spared their lives on two conditions: first, they would be incorporated into the Roman military and second, their children and childrens children were also pressed into service.

-So in 452AD we see Lancelot as a young lad being taken into service- around the same time a young Arthur was being groomed to take over from his father as leader of the Sarmation Knights.
-With his father away a lot, the priest Pelagius had became his beloved guardian, prior to travelling to Rome to spread his message of free will and freedom which was blasphemous to the Pope.
+Therefore, in 452 AD Lancelot as a young lad was taken into service--around the same time a young Arthur was being groomed to take over from his father as leader of the Sarmation knights.
+With his father away often, the priest Pelagius had become his beloved guardian (prior to travelling to Rome to spread his message of free will and freedom, which was blasphemous to the Pope).

-The Knights under Arthur serve their 15 years in Roman Britain south of Hadrians Wall and the film jumps to 467AD as Arthur and the remnants of his Knights ride out to meet Bishop Germanius and his Roman escort who is coming to present their freedom papers for travel throughout the Roman Empire.
-The Bishops escort is attacked by Merlin's Woads and the Knights arrive in time to turn the tables on the attackers.
-They return to the Hadrian's Wall garrison, but not before Arthur surprisingly spares the life of a Woad -watched from the trees by Merlin.
+The Knights under Arthur have served their fifteen years in Roman Britain south of Hadrians Wall.
+The film jumps to 467 AD as Arthur and the remnants of his knights ride out to meet Bishop Germanius and his Roman escort who is coming to present their freedom papers for travel throughout the Roman Empire.
+Merlin's Woads attack the Bishops escort, and the knights arrive in time to turn the tables on the attackers.
+They return to the Hadrian's Wall garrison, but not before Arthur surprisingly spares the life of a Woad, while being watched from the trees by Merlin.

 Arthur offers Germanius his quarters to refresh himself.
-Whilst there he notices a disc of Arthur's depicting Pelagius and contemptuously tosses it on to the floor, breaking it.
+Whilst there Germanius notices a disc of Arthur's depicting Pelagius and contemptuously tosses it on to the floor, breaking it.
 He is further horrified when he comes to the meal to find a round table where he could not assume a position of head of the table.
-This had been introduced by Arthur who felt to follow Pelagius teaching, it was necessary for all to have equal placements at the table.
-However there are many empty places and all that survive are Arthur (Clive Owen), Lancelot (Ioan Gruffudd), Tristan, Gwain, Galahad, Bors (Ray Winstone) and Dagonet.
+Arthur, who wanted to follow Pelagius teaching, had introduced this; it was necessary for all to have equal placements at the table.
+However, there are many empty places, and all that survive are Arthur (Clive Owen), Lancelot (Ioan Gruffudd), Tristan, Gawain, Galahad, Bors (Ray Winstone) and Dagonet.

 Arthur goes into the courtyard as Bors' partner Vanora sings a hypnotic song about home.
 Arthur is spotted but he dashes their hopes when he explains their mission.
 Dagonet implicitly trusts Arthur and prepares for the mission.
-The others in varying degrees of reluctance and anger follow his example and the next day they set off through Hadrian's Wall.
+The others in varying degrees of reluctance and anger follow his example, and the next day they set off through Hadrian's Wall.

 Meanwhile Cerdic's Saxons have landed.
 They burn every building and kill everyone they come across.
 They are joined by a Woad spy who tells them of the important Roman family.
-Cerdic (Stellan Starsgard) sends his son Cynric with his men to capture the family and then rejoin his father at Hadrian's wall.
+Cerdic (Stellan Starsgard) sends his son Cynric with his men to capture the family and then rejoin his father at Hadrian's Wall.

 Arthur's men go deep into Woad territory to reach the Roman family and are soon ambushed by the Woads.
-As they move in for the kill, Merlin gets word of the Saxon invasion, and to their disgust, he pulls the Woads back from the ambush and Arthur and his men are bemused to find they are free to continue their journey.
+As they move in for the kill, Merlin gets word of the Saxon invasion, and to their disgust, he pulls the Woads back from the ambush; Arthur and his men are bemused to find they are free to continue their journey.

-As day breaks Marius grabs the Woad boy and threatens to kill him.
-Guinevere calmly shoots Marius with her bow and arrow and his men are given the choice of surrendering or dying.
+As day breaks, Marius grabs the Woad boy and threatens to kill him.
+Guinevere calmly shoots Marius with her bow and arrow, and his men are given the choice of surrendering or dying.
 They choose the former.
 Tristan arrives and says the Saxons are much closer and they must leave.
 As they journey, Arthur seeks Alecto's forgiveness for his father's death.
-However Alecto calmly says not only had his father lost his way but stuns Arthur by saying he fights for a Rome that doesn't exist and that Pelagius had been excommunicated and killed under Germanius' orders for heresy the previous year.
+However, Alecto calmly says not only had his father lost his way, but stuns Arthur by saying he fights for a Rome that doesn't exist and that Pelagius had been excommunicated and killed under Germanius' orders for heresy the previous year.

 That night Guinevere comes to his bed and while they are making love, Arthur is summoned to the wall where he witnesses the Saxons' arrival.

-As Arthur goes back behind Hadrian's wall, an invigorated Cerdic watches as the gates to the Wall mysteriously open.
+As Arthur goes back behind Hadrian's Wall, an invigorated Cerdic watches as the gates to the Wall mysteriously open.
 He sends an advance party of Saxons (Cyrnic's survivors but without Cyrnic) forward to soften up Arthur's men.
-Meanwhile as the retreating Romans march away, the remaining Knights' horses are unsettled by the sound of the Saxons beating on their war drums.
-The Knights look at each other and know they have to re-join Arthur but this time it is of their own volition.
+Meanwhile as the retreating Romans march away, the remaining knights' horses are unsettled by the sound of the Saxons beating on their war drums.
+The knights look at each other and know they have to rejoin Arthur, but this time it is of their own volition.